 Introduce and establish the practice of evidence-based approach to youth policy and policy strategy-development and implementation through stakeholder hands-on grounding and tailoring (localizing and contextualizing) of the national youth policy.
 This will be done through three main processes:

-Conduct a needs assessment for the youth in the target municipalities in order to enable the process of evidence-based strategic planning of youth projects and services.
+Conduct a needs assessment for the youth in the target municipalities to enable the process of evidence-based strategic planning of youth projects and services.

 And once the needs are identified engage the different stakeholders (youths, civil servants, youth leaders, civil society representatives) in participatory discussion of the results of the needs identified above, prioritizing them, and development of specific municipal youth policy documents and the action plans.
 This will be through structured workshops and dialogue meetings.

 Enabling youth leaders (and other young people) to carry out annual need assessment for the youth (before the annual municipal budget planning sessions), participate in and carry out the monitoring of implementation of municipal youth policy document and the action plan in the target municipalities.
 The skills required here come from 1.1. & 1.2 above.

 Lobbying and advocating for the approval of the local municipalities’ youth policy documents and action plans above.
 At this stage this will be a pro forma process as we would have built a good relationship and evidenced to the departments of youth policies the need for this.
 Moreover, they will be part and parcel of the process to this level, and thus will be our mouthpiece in lobbying and getting other departments on board the localized youth policy documents.
 This will be done through quarterly participatory lobby meetings – three (3) per municipality, attracting at least 20 participants from various departments and key stakeholders.
 A key result a result for both 3.1 and 3.2 is that young people in target municipalities will get an access to evidence-based youth opportunities, along with the tools needed to champion this.